Glossary

 REST API - A subset of APIs

-A public set of functions exposed by a server to allow third parties to interact with it.
+A public set of functions is exposed by a server to allow third parties to interact with it.
 For example, the Google Images API allows an image to be uploaded to find similar images through a reverse search.

 SDK (Software Development Kit)